Robert Alan Saunders

-Robert Alan Saunders is an American computer scientist, most famous for being an influential computer programmer.
+Robert Alan Saunders was an American computer scientist, most famous for his involvement with Spacewar.
 Saunders joined the Tech Model Railroad Club (TMRC) led by Alan Kotok, Peter Samson, and himself.
 They then met Marvin Minsky and other influential pioneers in what was then known as Artificial Intelligence.

 MIT: 1956–1962

 From 1957–61, Robert Saunders worked with other undergraduates at the Massachusetts Institute of Technology where they were allowed by Jack Dennis to develop programs for the then TX-0 experimental computer on permanent loan from Lincoln Laboratory.
 During these years, Saunders and his fellow TRMC members are described as the first true hackers in the book Hackers: Heroes of the Computer Revolution by Steven Levy.
 At MIT, Saunders earned bachelor's and master's degrees in electrical engineering.
 The TMRC group was heavily influenced by professors such as Jack Dennis and Uncle John McCarthy – and by their continued involvement in the student group known as Tech Model Railroad Club (TMRC).

 While a graduate student, Jack Dennis (former TMRC member) introduced students to the TX-0 on loan to MIT indefinitely from Lincoln Laboratory.
 In the spring of 1959, McCarthy taught the first course in programming that MIT offered to freshmen.

 Outside classes, Saunders, along with fellow TMRC members Alan Kotok, David Gross, Peter Samson, and Robert A. Wagner, all friends from TMRC, reserved time on the TX-0.
 Dennis enjoyed watching the young hackers work and allowed them to use the TX-0 for various personal projects.

 In 1961, DEC donated a PDP-1 to MIT.
 The PDP-1 had a Type 30 precision CRT display and you could see code run while you were working.
 Students from TMRC worked as support staff and used this new look at programming as a way to change the way computers were used, working the Lisp programming language and a number of other innovations at the time.